 Developing and Assessing Strategies for Reintroducing Ocelots to Historical Texas Habitat

 This project has established a visionary, proactive and cooperative blueprint for pooling the strengths, expertise, interests and resources of a diverse set of partners.
 Partner organizations designing the ocelot reintroduction program represent government agencies, non-governmental organizations, academic institutions, and private landowners.
-The partners include U.S. Fish and Wildlife Service, the Texas Parks and Wildlife Department, Lindner Center for Conservation and Research of Endangered Wildlife at the Cincinnati Zoo and Botanical Garden, zoological institutions, Predator Conservation, A.C., the Texas A&M University Natural Resources Institute, Caesar Kleberg Wildlife Research Institute, the Karen C. Drayer Wildlife Health Center at University of California Davis, Duquesne University, and East Foundation.
+The partners include U.S. Fish and Wildlife Service, the Texas Parks and Wildlife Department, Lindner Center for Conservation and Research of Endangered Wildlife at the Cincinnati Zoo and Botanical Garden, zoological institutions, the Texas A&M University Natural Resources Institute, Caesar Kleberg Wildlife Research Institute, the Karen C. Drayer Wildlife Health Center at University of California Davis, Duquesne University, and East Foundation.

 Each organization brings unique and relevant expertise in wildlife science and conservation.
 This effort has demonstrated how diverse entities can leverage their capabilities to create plans to recover an iconic endangered species on privately owned lands.